On this page

 To avoid threading-related issues in code that uses Swift concurrency features:

 Upgrade to a version of the Realm Swift SDK that supports actor-isolated realms, and use this as an alternative to manually managing threading.
-For more information, refer to Actor-Isolated Realms - Swift SDK.
+For more information, refer to Use Realm with Actors - Swift SDK.

 Do not change execution contexts when accessing a realm.
 If you open a realm on the main thread to provide data for your UI, annotate subsequent functions where you access the realm asynchronously with